Gurjant Singh Budhsinghwala: Head of Khalistan Liberation Force

 Following Avtar Singh's death in July 1988 Budhsinghwala commanded Khalistan Liberation Force.
 Budhsinghwala was responsible for multiple key assassinations of top cops, and politicians.
 They were killed in revenge for killings of other Khalistan Liberation Force members or in revenge for extrajudicial killings of other Sikhs.

 Assassinations and attacks on security forces

 Under Budhsinghwala KLF launched frequent attacks on the bases of security forces.
-A reason was retaliation for alleged crimes against Sikhs committed at Brahmpura by security forces notably by CRPF.
+A reason was retaliation for crimes against Sikhs committed at Brahmpura by security forces notably by CRPF.

 Attacks on security forces

 Under Budhsinghwala Major Singh Johal, Anar Singh Para, and other KLF members attacked with grenades a Home Guard headquarters in Lakhna Kalan.The Homeguard soldiers retreated in fear.

 Under Budhsinghwala Major Singh Johal, and other KLF members attacked a CRPF base in Gandivind Saraa and destroyed it.

 Under Budhsinghwala Major Singh Johal, and other KLF members attacked another CRPF base in Gandivind Saraa and destroyed it.

 Under Budhsinghwala KLF members under Major Singh Johal and Deputy Chief of KLF Jarnail Singh had an encounter with troops from the Indian Army in Karoonwale.
 Deputy Chief Jarnail Singh would be killed along with other KLF members.
 Major Singh Johal would survive with a few others.

 Under Budhsinghwala in Shabazpur Major Singh Johal with other KLF members blew up a CRPF base.

 In Bhagwanpur, under Budhsinghwala, Major Singh Johal with other KLF members attacked a CRPF base.

 In Ladhoo, under Budhsinghwala, Major Singh Johal with other KLF members had a battle with the Indian Army leading to 5 KLF members dying.

 In Bhoora Kahon, under Budhsinghwala, Major Singh Johal, and Gurdeep Singh Vakeel with other KLF members attacked 2 BSF vehicles killing 9 BSF jawans and injuring 7.
 The vehicles were also destroyed.

 KLF members under Budhsinghwala led by Major Singh Johal, and Gurdeep Singh Vakeel blew up 2 CRPF vehicles near the Chandian river.

 In Sarhali Major Singh Johal with other KLF members, under Budhsinghwala, attacked a police station killing 5 CRPF men and injuring a Deputy Superintendent of Police.

 In Thatti, under Budhsinghwala, Major Singh Johal with other KLF members attacked a drain killing 4 BSF jawans.

 In Lahuka, under Budhsinghwala, Major Singh Johal with other KLF members blew up a police van with bombs.

 In Dubli Major Singh Johal with other KLF members, under Budhsinghwala, attacked a CRPF checkpoint.
 1 police jeep and 1 police bus were destroyed and 19 officers were killed, including a Deputy Superintendent of Police, with 1 injured.

 In Kalia Sakthar Major Singh Johal with other KLF members, under Budhsinghwala, attacked a police station.